Ballynoe railway station: Level crossing keeper's cottage

-When the station was operational the trains crossed the Ballynoe road to reach the station through a level crossing with two sets of double gates.
-At Ballynoe, at least laterally, it fell to the station master's wife to man the gates arising in the early morning to let the first train into the station and staying on duty until late at night.
-It's been uninhabited since the mid 80s and even then would have been something of a time capsule with a range, a Belfast sink and perhaps best of all an old milk bottle all still in situ.
+When the station was operational the trains crossed the Ballynoe road through a level crossing with two sets of double gates.
+At Ballynoe it fell to the station master's wife to man the gates, arising in the early morning to let the first train into the station and staying on duty until late at night.
+The cottage has been uninhabited since the mid-1980s and even then would have been something of a time capsule.
+A range, a Belfast sink and an old milk bottle are all still in situ.

 Station building

 Dating from 1892 the station building is very like that of Ardglass two stations away designed by the BCDR's chief engineer George Culverwell and his assistant a Mr Morris.
 However, where Ardglass lies in ruins this is much more befitting a piece of the country's built heritage.
 Much like Killough, one station away, the last station master bought the house from the Ulster Transport Authority when the line closed and it's been in the family ever since.
 It was extended by the current owner's father although the platforms have been largely dismantled and the track bed filled in.